MattVu123/ait582_rutting2/README.md

 │── traffic/
 │ └── traffic_annual.csv

 These are the raw CSV datasets.
+The climate features datasets are located in the climate folder.
+The traffic features datasets are located in the traffic folder.
+The rutting depth target dataset is located in the rutting folder.

 ### Processed Data